About Ahead Sheep™

 • Pentadic: Five colors that form a pentagon.

-Tap any color and drag it around the wheel to change its hue.
+Tap any color pip and drag it around the wheel to change its hue.
 The current color displays a stronger outline, and you can drag the ring behind the color to rotate the entire harmony.
 If the wheel detects a match to a known harmony, it draws lines to illustrate the relationship.
-Use the three sliders to adjust the saturation and lightness for either the current color or all of the first five colors of the palette.
-Tap the link icon to link or unlink whether the slider affects all colors.
-The wheel works only with colors that possess chromaticity, meaning colors that are not grayscale.
-If the current color lacks chromaticity, the wheel notifies you.
+Use the three sliders to adjust the saturation and lightness for the current color.
+The wheel works only with colors that are not shades of grey.
+If any of the first five colors is a shade of grey, the wheel notifies you.

 Ink Tool

 You can use the Ink tool to measure how much ink each color requires in CMYK or CMY mode.
+You can find it in the print marks workspace.
 The tool also considers the Total Ink Level (TIL), which defines the maximum amount of ink your medium can absorb without bleeding.
 Tap the "Correct Ink" button to fix overflows or bring colors back into gamut.
 The number of canisters (three or four) depends on whether you select CMY or CMYK mode.
 You can set the TIL between 1 and 99.
 A value of 75 is typical for paper.

 Monochromatic Tool

 The monochromatic tool generates shades of a single color by adjusting only the lightness component.
-It keeps hue and saturation constant to create a cohesive palette.
 You can choose between 2 and 32 shades.

 Random Palettes Tool

 The random palettes tool enables you to flip through randomly generated palettes based on different color harmonies.
 This tool is useful for getting started when creating a new palette.
-Tap the "Randomize Base Hue" button to keep generating new palettes until you find one you prefer.
-You can also manually adjust the hue, saturation, and lightness using the sliders.
-When you are ready to copy a random palette into your current palette, starting at the current color, tap the palette.
+Tap the "Randomize" button to keep generating new palettes until you find one you prefer.

 RGB Space Tool